 The following are the general requirements:

-- When applying for naturalization, you shouldn’t have spent more than 450 days outside the UK during 5 years prior and 90 days in the last 12 months
+- When applying for naturalization, you shouldn’t have spent more than 450 days outside the UK five years prior and 90 days in the last 12 months

 - All applicants, regardless of age, have to acquire English proficiency and pass the Life in the UK examination